Programs for High School Students

 Applications are due March 31st, 2023.
 Learn more and apply here: https://aimi.stanford.edu/engage/summer-research-internship

 High School Summer College allows high-achieving students between 16-19 years to access undergraduate courses at Stanford University.
 This eight- or nine-week experience provides academic, social, and intellectual opportunities not found in a high school classroom.
 Rolling admission is open until May 1st for Summer 2023, however there is currently a waitlist for the program.

 The Stanford Explore Lecture Series covers the basic fundamentals and current research areas in Immunology, Neuroscience, Regenerative and Stem Cell Medicine, Cancer Biology, Bioengineering and Bioinformatics.
 Students must be in 9th-12th grade at the time of registration.
 This will be a 3-week virtual program in July.

-MEDCSI is a rigorous 2 week program in Medicine that is open to highly motivated high school and premed students.
+MEDCSI is a rigorous 2 week program in Medicine that is open to highly motivated high school rising juniors and seniors, and premed students.
 Workshops and sessions are taught by Stanford faculty and include hands-on experiences such as performing bedside ultrasounds, dissections, suturing, splinting and visits to the Stanford emergency life flight station and free clinics.
 There are two identical sessions each summer, and both virtual and in-person sessions are available.
 There is a fee to participate.
 Applications are due February 24, 2023.

 Stanford Online offers free online courses taught by Stanford faculty to lifelong learners worldwide, and a variety of professional education opportunities in conjunction with many of the University’s schools and departments.